mcelhennyi/NXP-HoverGames-2/README.md

 ## How does our software work?
 Our system has three first class citizens:
 1) The Agent(s) (drone) - a node.
-2) The Base station - the central, main, node.
+2) The Base Station - the central, main, node.
 3) The Controller(s) - a node.

 The scene consists of two players: